-The flowers appear from June to September as clusters of little yellow blooms and the soft grey blue-green, lobed leaves look like velvet.( Click here to find other yellow flowering English Garden perennials)
+The flowers appear from June to September as clusters of little yellow blooms and the soft grey blue-green, lobed leaves look like velvet.

-- The little yellow blooms last well in water and go well with a variety of cut flowers.
+The little yellow flowers last well in water and combine well with a variety of cut flowers.
 The flowers can also be cut and dried for autumn arrangements.